 The Cost of Care: 2025–2026 Financial Outlook

 Understanding the financial implications is a vital part of end-of-life planning.
-The landscape of healthcare costs is shifting, and being prepared can prevent financial strain during an emotional time.
+Healthcare costs in this area can shift over time, and being prepared can prevent financial strain during an emotional time.

 Medicare and Hospice Rates